 Program Type: Strengthening sports therapy

-Program Path: Economic Participation
+Program Pathway: Economic Participation

 Program Type: Strengthening sports therapy

-Program Path : Participation
+Program Pathway : Economic Participation

 Qusai was launched in 2015 by HRH Crown Prince Al Hussein bin Abdullah II and is implemented by the Jordan Olympic Committee (JOC) in collaboration with the Crown Prince Foundation (CPF).